PHYSICAL THERAPIST GAITHERSBURG, MD TRUSTS DISCUSSES TREATMENT OPTIONS

 - Range of motion measurements: A physical therapist may use instruments to measure how far your knees are stretching and bending.

 - Swelling measurements: If you injured your knee, there may be swelling in the knee joint.
-A physical therapist Gaithersburg, MD offers may measure exactly how much swelling there is to determine the best treatment.
+A physical therapist may measure exactly how much swelling there is to determine the best treatment.

 If you suffer from knee pain, don’t hesitate to seek treatment through physical therapy.
-For more information about physical therapy, or to make an appointment with a physical therapist Gaithersburg, MD depends on, contact the Pain Arthritis Relief Center today.
+If you have another condition or injury related to the musculoskeletal system, then we may be able to help you.
+We have seen how much our patients have benefited from receiving physical therapy, and hope that you reach out to us so we can provide you with a free initial consultation.
+For more information about physical therapy, or to make an appointment with a Gaithersburg, MD physical therapist, contact the Pain Arthritis Relief Center today.